Spotlight: Asia

 Australia Preeshita Shah

-Bangladesh Redwan Ahmed / Jannatun Nayeem Prity and Arefin Rijvi
+Bangladesh Redwan Ahmed / Jannatun Nayeem Prity / Arefin Rijvi

 Cambodia Yeng Chheangly